Growing in Faith

 Students begin each day in prayer as a school community before moving to their classrooms.
 Students also pray as a class before and after each meal and snack.
-In grades Kindergarten through second, students participate in weekly prayer services.
-Classes plan and lead the prayer services for the school.
+The Early Learning Center students participate in monthly prayer services.

-In Grades three through eight, students attend Mass weekly.
+In Grades Kindergarten through eight, students attend Mass weekly.
 Each week students act as lectors at Mass providing opportunities for public speaking and learning how to be an active participant in the parish.
 Students in grades five through eight serve as altar servers at daily Mass.
-Students in grades Kindergarten through second attend Mass monthly at the St. Martin of Tours campus and additionally join the Puyallup students every six-weeks for Mass and learning activities, allowing bonds to be formed between our primary students and middle school students.

 Each grade level participates in at least one faith building field trip or activity.
 Some examples include second grade students travelling to St. James Cathedral in Seattle to celebrate their “Second Communion” allowing our students to participate in the Eucharist as a school community.
 A historical trip to a church in Steilacoom as well as a retreat walk at Chambers Bay allows the fourth grade students to both gain understanding of the historical significance of the church in our area and engage with nature.
 Fifth grade students spend dedicated time with Father Michael in a teaching Mass that allow the students to fully understand the Mass and the importance of their involvement in Mass.
-Our 8th graders take a mission trip to the Tri-Parish food bank in Burlington.
+Our 7th graders travel to Seattle to serve at a community dinner.

 Homeroom teachers provide religious instruction, following the recommended curriculum of the Archdiocese of Seattle.
 Additionally, teachers infuse religious instruction into the various curriculum areas.